WISDOM TEETH EXTRACTION IN HOUSTON, TX

 Some people are lucky.
 They have room in their mouths for their wisdom teeth, and those teeth come in cleanly without any issues.
 For the rest of us, wisdom teeth cause problems.
 If you do not have enough space for your wisdom teeth, then they may become impacted.
 Wisdom teeth that are completely impacted may never break the surface of your gums, but they can still create trouble below the surface.
 These teeth may grow sideways instead, pushing into your other teeth.
 This can cause your existing teeth to press into one another and to get pushed out of alignment.
 In some cases, an impacted tooth may grow toward a nerve in your jaw instead.
 This can become truly painful.
 Some people don’t experience any pain initially because of an impacted wisdom tooth.
 The tooth may create a pocket inside your gums, which is the perfect place for bacteria to build plaque and tartar.
 This may cause gum disease or an infection that could damage your jawbone.
 As the name implies, partially impacted teeth erupt part of the way.
 They can cause similar problems to completely impacted teeth.
 They can push your other teeth into one another, cause misalignments, create pain, and allow gum disease to develop.

-Wisdom teeth extraction is basically oral surgery so you may experience pain and swelling in your gums and tooth socket where the tooth was removed. you might experience bleeding for about 24 hours after the procedure as well as inflamation.
+Wisdom teeth extraction is a basic oral surgery, so you may experience pain and swelling in your gums and tooth socket where the tooth was removed.
+You might experience bleeding for about 24 hours after the procedure as well as inflammation.

 Who is Rosecler Marmentini?
 Rosecler Marmentini is an Orthodontist in Houston and specializes in orthodontics and dentofacial orthopedics.
 What is Dr. Marmentini's Education and Experience?
 Dr. Marmentini completed the Orthodontic Post-Graduate Residency program at...